dimaga/drlnd-p1-navigation/Report.md

 #### Deep Q Learning

 In its naive form, Q-function is represented by an array with S and A to be indices of that array.
-This approach is normally used in the books to illustrate how reinforcement learning works on a toy examples.
+This approach is normally used in the books to illustrate how reinforcement learning works on some toy examples.
 However, in practise, S or A are usually continous and multi-dimensional with infinite amount of values.

+In this project, A is a discrete value with one of four possible choices: go forward, go backward, turn left or turn right.
+However, S is a 37-dimensional float vector, holding the speed of the agent and distances to objects in front of it.
+Therefore, the array form of Q-function will not work here.
+Instead, Q-function is approximated by an Artificial Network.

+https://www.deeplearningbook.org/ is a good introduction to a Deep Learning, studying Artificial Neural Networks.
+Neural network consists of matrix multiplications by weights, stacked in layers, with non-linear transformations between them.
+In a classical example, a neural network takes pixel values as the input and predicts what type of an object it sees.
+For example, it can distinguish cats and dogs.

+In this project, the neural network predicts the cumulative reward of possible actions for the given state.
+That is, it represents a Q-function.
+This approach is called Deep Q Network.
+In 2013, Deep Mind successfully applied it to learn the agent to play Atari games at a super-human level by using screen pixels as state S and applying joystick commands as actions A. See their seminal paper at http://files.davidqiu.com//research/nature14236.pdf

+Instead of applying Q-learning recursive convergence formula, given in the previous example, artificial neural network weights are adjusted using a method, called Stochastic Gradient Descent. &alpha; is replaced with a parameter, called _learningRate_.
+Stochastic Gradient Descent calculates matrices of partial derivatives of weights with respect to _(R_t + &lambda; max<sub>a</sub> Q(S<sub>t+1</sub>,a) - Q(S<sub>t</sub>,A<sub>t</sub>)))_ error.
+It then adds this partial derivates multiplied by _learningRate_ to weights to minimize the error whenever the neural network sees _S<sub>t</sub>_ next time to produce cumulative rewards for _A<sub>t</sub>_.

+Calculating matrices of partial derivatives for a very big expression is manually infeasible.
+On the top of that, all of the numeric operations take enormous amount of hardware resources and need parallel computations.
+Often, they should run on GPU or a specialized hardware.
+Fortunately, there are libraries that automate partial derivative generation and parallel computations.
+The most popular are https://www.tensorflow.org/ and https://pytorch.org/

+This project uses https://pytorch.org/ version 0.4.0.
+The neural networks have been trained on CPU and double checked on GPU.
+Since 37-dimensional state vector is relatively small, CPU resources were enough.

+Instead of stochastic gradient descent, our project uses Adam optimizer (see https://arxiv.org/abs/1412.6980)

 #### Rainbow